 Welcome to Andrew DeWoody’s homepage at Purdue University!
 Andrew is a Professor and University Faculty Scholar with appointments in Forestry & Natural Resources (FNR) as well as in Biological Sciences.
-He is also Associate Head of FNR.
+He served a three-year stint as Associate Head of FNR from 2011-2014.

 Evolutionary genetics and genomics; molecular ecology and evolution; natural history; conservation biology; wildlife and fisheries management.